ayeseeem/icm-java-style/Coding Standard.md

 - If using Hamcrest, prefer Hamcrest's `assertThat()` to JUnit's `assertThat()`, which is being deprecated.
   - It can give slightly better diagnostic messages, and is more future-proof.
+  - In Eclipse, add `org.hamcrest.MatcherAssert` to the "Favorites" (Preferences: Java; Editor; Content Assist; Favorites) so that it is offered as a suggestion with code completion.
+    You will still have to take care to pick the Hamcrest version rather than the JUnit version, if it is offered.

 ### SonarQube ###